Benjamintdk/DSAI-Project/README.md

 ## Project motivation and utility

 Ever found yourself staring at a certain movie tagline and wondering what on earth the directors were thinking about when they came up with it?
 Yes, we too.
 On the other hand, we've also often been on the other end of the spectrum, struggling to come up with creative titles for our projects or succinct one-liners to encapsulate our business pitches.
 Enter our movie tagline predictor, a model we have built which we hope will provide some enlightenment to the many lost souls described above.

-We believe that this model can be transferrable to other salient applications, such as the web-link summarization we often see accompanying our everyday Google searches.
+We believe that this model can also eventually be transferrable to other salient applications, such as the information retrieval and search engine we often see accompanying our everyday Google searches.

-## Installation

-### Package install:
-Run the following command to install the package from PyPI or conda.

-`pip install DSAI_proj`

-`conda install DSAI_proj`

-### Editable Install:
-1) Clone the repository locally and cd into it.

-2) Create a virtual/conda/pipenv environment first.

-3) Depending on which type of environment you are using, run one of the following commands:

-`pip install -e`

-`conda develop .`

-`pipenv install -e`

 ## Data Extraction